fibjs/fib-types/README.md

 ```

 ### Hint with IDE
-if you use some IDE support auto-complete feature for typescript(such as [Visual Studio Code]), auto-complete platte would display when you input sub-characters for module name('fs', 'vm' etc)
+if you use some IDE supporting auto-complete feature for typescript(such as [Visual Studio Code]), auto-complete platte would display when you typing sub-characters of module name('fs', 'vm' etc)

 To enable autocomplate of [Visual Studio Code], you must use `import` keyword to introduce the module rather than `'require'`, fibjs would auto compile it with internal typescript compiler.